jtj60/Auction-Discord-Bot/readme.md

 Developed for the PST division of RD2L, this bot handles the live player draft at the start of every new PST season.

 The draft begins with the first captain in the list nominating a player, and these nomination rounds will continue until the playerlist is empty.
 If a captain does not nominate a player in time, the autonominator will select the highest remaining MMR player to be bid upon.
 Bidding starts off with 60 initial seconds (after a brief buffer phase so captains can see the player's information) and is reset after each bid.
 The timer decreases on subsequent bids.
 There are 4 'breaks' in the draft.
-These occur every PlayerCount/CaptainCount bidding rounds.
+These occur every time each captain has nominated a player.

 Misc.
 Info:
 - If captains are 'tied' for a player, the winner of that bid will be determined randomly.